PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

   --landiq-root-dir "$LANDIQ_RAW" \
   --outdir-root "$CADWR_WORK_DIR"
 ```

+`01-split.py` logs the discovered year list (expect 2016, 2018-2024).
+If a year you staged is missing from that log, fix `$LANDIQ_RAW` and re-run.

 If it was not run in advance, a current version is already on S3 -- pull that into `$LANDIQ_HARMONIZED` and continue on: